PiotrDrechsler/PiotrDrechsler/README.md

 - 🌱 I’m currently learning React and Node.js

-- ⚡ Fun fact: I cry when I watch "Revenge of the Sith".
+- ⚡ Fun fact: I get emotional when I watch the ending of "Revenge of the Sith".

 <br/>